LincolnUniLTL/AlmEZ/README.md

 #AlmEZ

-A way to authenticate "external" patrons with [EZProxy](http://www.oclc.org/support/services/ezproxy.en.html) using [Alma](https://developers.exlibrisgroup.com/alma).
+A way to authenticate and authorise "external" patrons with [EZProxy](http://www.oclc.org/support/services/ezproxy.en.html) using [Alma](https://developers.exlibrisgroup.com/alma).

 _I like to pronounce it like a Mexican town, but just so you have options I capitalised_ EZ.

+Currently it works as advertised for us.
+However, I would say its ability to handle errors is undeveloped.

 ## How it works
 * http://www.oclc.org/support/services/ezproxy/documentation/usr/external.en.html